bhargavrpatel/Nodeschool-Solutions/README.md

 Comments & concerns
 -----------------------
 Feel free to tweet me [@bhargavCarleton](https://twitter.com/bhargavCarleton).
 I will respond as soon as possible.
 Please do note that I am very new to this.
-I maynot be of much help, refer to google or #node.js community on freenode first. #node.js as well as #angularjs have helped me tremendously.
-They were (still are) my guides, helping me climb the great mountain that is Node.
+I may not be of much help, refer to google or #node.js community on freenode first. #node.js as well as #angularjs have helped me tremendously.
+They were (and still are) my guides, helping me climb the great mountain that is Node.